FTarfasse/quick-perf-wiki/QuickPerfSpringRunner-&-SQL-annotations.md

-If you use the [QuickPerfSpringRunner](https://github.com/quick-perf/doc/wiki/JUnit-4--&-Spring) and [SQL annotations](https://github.com/quick-perf/doc/wiki/SQL-annotations), you need to have an instance of **QuickPerfProxyBeanPostProcessor** in your spring context.
+If you use the [QuickPerfSpringRunner](https://github.com/quick-perf/doc/wiki/JUnit-4--&-Spring) and [SQL annotations](https://github.com/quick-perf/doc/wiki/SQL-annotations), you need to have an instance of **QuickPerfProxyBeanPostProcessor** in your spring context.<br>

+You can use QuickPerfSpringRunner to evaluate the SQL properties of your database repositories or of your web services.

 ### Example
 ```java